HaraldR42/modbus2mqtt_2/README.md

 To indicate if *modbus2mqtt_2* is alive, the following topic is maintained:<br>
 *`mqtt-topic`* **/** *`mqtt-client-name`* **/ connected**<br>
 *`mqtt-client-name`* is derived from the hostname or XXX.
 Publishing is done as MQTT last-will-and-testament (LWT).
-Therefore the status shall be correct even if *modbus2mqtt_2* dies unexpectedly.
+Therefore, the status shall be correct even if *modbus2mqtt_2* dies unexpectedly.

 To indicate the liveness of certain device, the following topic is set accordingly:<br>
 *`mqtt-topic`* **/** *`device-name`* **/ connected**<br>